Introduction to 'Creating your marketing strategy'

 We’ve got some great tips on how to create good content.

-On top of the content you create, you can also tailor ads to appear in other people’s feeds.
-It’s another way to win new supporters and grow your brand.
-Make sure to pick feeds where you know your product or service may be relevant.
+On top of the content you create, you can also craft ads to appear in other people’s feeds.
+It’s another way to win new users and grow your brand.
+Make sure to pick feeds where you know your product or service are a good fit.

-Influencers need to tell their audience if they are working with you.
+Influencers need to tell their audience if they’re working with you.
 This includes whether you are paying them.
 The Competition and Markets Authority (CMA) has clear rules on this.

-- Helps you reach the right people – If there’s a good match between you and the influencer, their followers are likely to be interested in you too
+- Reach the right people – If there’s a good match between you and the influencer, their followers are likely to be interested in you too.

-- Builds trust in your brand – People trust the opinions of those they follow.
-So if an influencer talks positively about your brand, their followers listen
+- Build trust in your brand – People trust the views of those they follow.
+So if an influencer talks positively about your brand, their followers listen.

-- It can save time and money – The influencer spends time on creating content, not you.
-And some may work with you for free products or services
+- Save time and money – The influencer spends time on creating content, not you.
+And some may work with you for free products or services.

-- If you pick the wrong influencer, it could damage your brand – Not all influencers send the right message.
-Followers could turn against you if they don’t like what they’re reading
+- The wrong influencer could damage your brand – Not all influencers send the right message.
+Users could turn against you if they don’t like what they’re reading.

-- You could be in trouble if your sponsorship is not clear – If the influencer doesn’t say that you’re paying them, then they – and you – are breaking the rules
+- You could be in trouble if your sponsorship isn’t clear – If the influencer doesn’t say that you’re paying them, then they – and you – are breaking the rules.

-- Beware of fake influencers – These people use bots and fake accounts to make it look like they have many followers.
-So you won’t get the reach you were after
+- There are fake influencers – These people use bots and fake accounts to make it look like they have many followers.
+So you won’t get the reach you were after.

 The Advertising Standards Agency has a useful guide (PDF, 2024KB) about Influencer marketing.